23ewrdtf/Captive-Portal/README.md

 #### Other

-Find out which MAC addresses connected to the portal by finding all MAC addresses from the logs
+Find out which MAC addresses connected to the portal by finding all MAC addresses from the logs.
+Meantime solution untill I specify proper logs.

 ```
 # Go to /var/logs/